 We provide a broad, balanced and meaningful curriculum which is accessible to all our students and provides smooth progression and continuity from the Early Years Foundation Stage (EYFS) through to Post 16.

-Our curriculum offer includes the National Curriculum where appropriate and additional elements which incorporate cross-curricular and enrichment opportunities, learning outside the classroom and out of school hours learning.
+Our curriculum offer includes the National Curriculum where appropriate and additional elements which incorporate cross-curricular and enrichment opportunities.
 The aim is to provide students with a rich curricular experience which enables them to develop the skills and competencies to live a full life and realise their potential.

 We value the achievements of all students and strive to ensure that they achieve success in all aspects of their learning.
 These successes are celebrated in our weekly achievement assemblies.